 Braiins OS is the very first fully open-source, Linux based system for cryptocurrency embedded devices.
-Now enabling AsicBoost.
-Finally, you know exactly what’s running on your device, have the ability to customize it in any way and benefit from major functionality tweaks enabled by a continuous development and updates.
+Finally, you know exactly what’s running on your device, have the ability to customize it and enjoy significant power saving and performance improvements.

-With the initial release, we provide support for the most popular mining devices and will be adding more with future updates.
-The most up to date factory transitional firmware image is always in the repository, along with the relevant quick start guide.2018-09-22-0-853643de
+Braiins OS is currently available for Antminer S9 and DragonMint T1 with support for more devices to come.
+The most up to date factory transitional firmware image is always available in the repository, along with the relevant quick start guide.

 We (Braiins, the company operating Slush Pool) were being regularly asked by our users about various mining firmware issues.
 Eventually, this lead us to think that we should extend our software stack.
 Along with providing mining endpoints, we now also provide custom firmware for some of the major mining hardware devices.

 Braiins OS use over (version-rolling) AsicBoost in accordance with BIP310.
 For Antminer S9, this is currently done using the bitstream provided by the manufacturer.
 However, our goal is to switch to our custom open-source bitstream as soon as possible.